jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (a) not earlier than 1 December immediately preceding the offender's statutory release date; and (b) not a non-release day.
 (4) A direction under subsection (3) may be revoked at any time before the offender is released.
-(5) If an offender is released early under subsection (2) or subsection (3), the offender ,during the period between the date of actual release and his or her statutory release date,—
+(5) If an offender is released early under subsection (2) or subsection (3), the offender, during the period between the date of actual release and his or her statutory release date,—
   (a) is subject to any release conditions that will apply on his or her statutory release date as if he or she had been released on his or her statutory release date (but time does not begin to run on any conditions until the offender's statutory release date); and
   (b) is liable to recall.